lautenba/ADA_pADAwan_Project/README.md

 # Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.

-Cooking recipes : Contains the ingredients and the rating of the recipe (for most of them we could identify the year with the earliest comment).
+Cooking recipes: Contains the ingredients and the rating of the recipe (for most of them we could identify the year with the earliest comment).
 Scraping will be needed since the dataset contains webpages, and it will take a long time since there are different types of webpages.

 Global Food & Agriculture Statistics